Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Implications for Boiler Control

 \section{Implications for Boiler Control}

-This section briefly explores the impact that the new model has on boiler control architecture and tuning.
-A key observation is the one summarised in subsection~\ref{ssec:prop}, namely that drum water level deviations are proportional to steam flow.
+This section explores the impact that the new model has on boiler control architecture and tuning.
+Two controllers are explored, namely the steam flow controller and the drum water level controller.

-This key observation has important implications for boiler control.
-This is because, if large Steam Flow fluctuations can be prevented from reaching the boiler, then the deviations in Drum Water Level can be greatly reduced, and consequently \emph{the number of boiler trips due to high or low water level can be significantly reduced}.
-Indeed, controlling Drum Water Level under highly variable load conditions has been the main concern at Proserpine Mill.
-The insight provided in this section has proven crucial when developing a new controller.
+The ideas presented below are based on two key observations: \begin{enumerate}[(i)] \item Drum Water Level deviations are proportional to Steam Flow.
+Hence, if large Steam Flow fluctuations from downstream can be prevented from reaching the boiler, the deviations in Drum Water Level can be greatly reduced, and \item Feedwater mass flow cannot be used to correct fast Drum Water Level deviations.
+Considering the geometry of the drum, then the maximum available feedwater flow can change the water level at a rate of~$2[mm/s]$.
+The disturbances considered in this paper are of the order of~$10[mm/s]$.
+Thus, the feedwater controller is ineffective for fast corrections. \end{enumerate} Indeed, as mentioned in Section~\ref{sec:intro}, controlling Drum Water Level under highly variable load conditions has been the main concern at Proserpine Mill.
+The insight provided in this section has proven crucial when developing new steam flow and drum water level controllers.

-In particular, the above observations imply that it is highly desirable to prevent large and rapid steam flow variations from reaching the boiler.
-To this end, two additional facts need to be taken into consideration, namely (i) the steam flow from the boiler into the steam receiver is proportional to the pressure difference,~$\Delta{}P$, and is also dependant on the opening of the steam flow regulating valve, and (ii) the drum water level controller, which corrects drum water level perturbations by regulating the feedwater flow, is necessarily slow acting, e.g. ten times slower than the perturbations.
-With these two facts in mind, two scenarios arise: